-It is the responsibility of the recipient of the in-kind contribution to obtain the information necessary to properly report the receipt of the contribution.
-The required contributor information for reporting in-kind contributors is the same as for reporting cash contributions (See Chapter 3).
-There are a few differences that are outlined below.
+It is the responsibility of the recipient of the in-kind contribution to obtain the information necessary to a report the receipt of the contribution accurately and timely.

 Date Received

 In-kind contributions must be reported as being received on the same date that the good or service was received and NOT the date the committee is informed of the cost of the good or service.